-The 2022B Bonds are structured as "cash flow" bonds, meaning that there are no scheduled payments of principal or interest prior to the Maturity Date.
+The 2022B Bonds are allocated to the voted debt authorization of ATEC No. 1 and are structured as "cash flow" bonds, meaning that there are no scheduled payments of principal or interest prior to the Maturity Date.
 Instead, principal is payable on each December 15, beginning on December 15, 2023, from and to the extent of available Subordinate Pledged Revenue, if any, pursuant to a mandatory redemption.